The Gila Wilderness Celebrates Its Centennial!

 What is the Gila Wilderness?

 Located in southwest New Mexico, north of Silver City, and east of Reserve, the Gila Wilderness is one of three wilderness areas that make up the larger Gila National Forest.
-The Gila Wilderness, the Blue Range Wilderness, and the Aldo Leopold Wilderness together encompass 3.3 million acres of grassland foothills, juniper woodlands, Ponderosa Pine forests, open meadows, aspen glades, and rock-walled canyons reaching depths of more than a thousand feet.
+The Gila Wilderness, the Blue Range Wilderness, and the Aldo Leopold Wilderness together encompass 791,000 acres within the 3.3 million acre Gila National Forest.
+They comprise of grassland foothills, juniper woodlands, Ponderosa Pine forests, open meadows, aspen glades, and rock-walled canyons reaching depths of more than a thousand feet!

 At more than half a million acres in size, the Gila Wilderness covers both Catron and Grant counties.
 The West, Middle, and much of the East Fork of the Gila River are within its boundaries and are the longest free-flowing rivers in New Mexico.